GeoBosh/Rdpack/README.md

-function `reprompt()` for updating existing Rd documentation for functions, methods and classes; function `rebib()` for import of references from `bibtex` files; a macro for importing 'bibtex' references which can be used in Rd files and `roxygen2` comments and other convenience functions for references.
+function `reprompt()` for updating existing Rd documentation for functions, methods and classes; function `rebib()` for import of references from `bibtex` files; a macro for importing 'bibtex' references which can be used in Rd files and `roxygen2` comments; and other convenience functions for references.

 ## Installing